-Will water births be available under the trial?
+Will water births be available under the service?

-Water births will not be offered during the trial.
-However, women will be able to labour in water if they wish, such as a bath.
+Water births are not currently offered with the homebirth service.
+However, women will be able to labour in water if they wish, such as a bath/birth pool or shower.

 When will I meet my primary and support midwives?

-The primary midwife will undertake a full assessment following your expression of interest.
+The primary midwife will undertake a full assessment following acceptance into Continuity program.
 Your primary midwife will arrange for you to meet other health professionals who will provide care for your planned homebirth, including the support midwife.

 You will continue to receive comprehensive midwifery services throughout the continuum of your pregnancy, childbirth and the postnatal period, from your primary and support midwives.